 Facing DWI and DUI charges is no small issue.
 The people who walk through our doors are typically nervous, stressed, and downright afraid that they will face harsh penalties for making a mistake.
 Many of our clients have no previous criminal record and want to move on from their charges as painlessly as possible, but they do not know where to begin.
 We have provided the answers to some common questions to get you started on your case.

 The penalties you can face following a DUI arrest are far-reaching and include administrative and criminal penalties.
 For a first offense, it is possible to face a 6-month license suspension, a $400 fine, and a month in jail.
 These punishments only get worse if you have a prior DUI, refused a chemical test, or had a BAC of 0.15% or higher.
 Depending on the will of the court, you could lose your license indefinitely, spend years in jail, and pay thousands of dollars.
-To learn more about the penalties associated with drunk driving in South Carolina, visit their DMV website.

 The penalties listed above are just the beginning when it comes to drunk driving.
 A conviction can be harmful to your relationships, place a financial strain on your family, and even cause you to lose your job.
 A criminal defense attorney is your best option for getting your charges reduced or dropped completely.
 Whether this is your first arrest or you have a criminal record, a criminal defense attorney has the knowledge and experience to save you from the severe consequences of a DUI conviction.
 One mistake does not need to ruin your future forever, and a DUI attorney can help you move past your charges and into a more stable situation.